News and Events

 -

-Nuestra Artist Collective is the recipient for the 2023-2024 Talley Dunn Gallery Equity in the Arts Fellowship
+Nuestra Artist Collective is the recipient of the 2023-2024 Talley Dunn Gallery Equity in the Arts Fellowship

 From TDG: Talley Dunn Gallery is honored to announce the 2023 – 2024 Equity in the Arts Fellowship has been awarded to Nuestra Collective.
 The gallery is excited to recognize and support this group of talented artists: Michelle Cortes Gonzales, Tesa Morin, Melissa Gámez Herrera, Eliana Miranda, Lupita Murillo-Tinnen, Karla García, Tina Medina, and Sara Herrera.